Dnieper–Carpathian offensive: Polesskoe offensive

+The Polesskoye offensive began on 15 March, launched by the 2nd Belorussian Front against the junction of Army Group South and Army Group Center to attack into the rear of Army Group Center.
+Although initially successful, the Soviet troops were unable to take the festung of Kovel, which they encircled.
+The German command rushed reinforcements to the area which successfully broke the siege.
+The Polesskoye offensive was the only one of the offensives within the Dniper–Carpathian offensive that failed to achieve its goals.

 Odessa offensive

 By March 25, the Prut had fallen and the 3rd Ukrainian Front was dispatched to secure Odessa.
-On April 2, Vasili Chuikov's Eighth Guards Army and Forty-Sixty Army attacked through a blizzard and, by April 6, had driven the defenders past the Dniester River and isolated Odessa.
+On April 2, Vasili Chuikov's 8th Guards Army and 46th Army attacked through a blizzard and, by April 6, had driven the defenders past the Dniester River and isolated Odessa.
 Odessa capitulated on April 10, and Soviet troops began entering Romania proper.